THE TOP 3 PROBLEMS RETAILERS FACE

 - Every single day, if you’re not being proactive about it, your customer base is decaying.
 You need to use your customer insights to deliver the right message to the right person to prevent them from becoming dormant/inactive.

-Below is a lightly edited transcript of Episode 30 of the Inevitable Success Podcast with Damian and special guest Stephen Yu.
-(Listen Here)
+Below is a lightly edited transcript of Episode 30 of the Inevitable Success Podcast.

 Damian: If you’re in business and you sell things retail, you have these three problems.
 So what are they?
 The three comments that basically every retailer has.
-I’m here with Stephen Yu today and we’re going to talk about each of those three problems, and one tip to address it.
-Stephen, how are you doing today?
+Today we’re going to talk about each of those three problems, and one tip to address it.

 Stephen: I’m doing good.
 I believe in simplification.
 In other words, all these problems are rather complex but I think we all have to start at the right place.
 So let’s simplify it, let’s identify those problems, and yeah I want to start there because it’s a good starter.
 Of course, you will face other things but start there.